fis2021/Cooking-Recipes-Application/README.md

 Both roles require a unique username, a password and the basic information like full name and email address.

+Afterwards, they can choose to log out to the start up page or they can delete their account.

 ## Junior Chef
 A Junior Chef can save his favourite recipes to view them later.